chimurai/http-proxy-middleware/recipes/pathRewrite.md

 ## custom rewrite function

 Implement you own path rewrite logic.

-When rewrite function is not return a path (undefined), the original path will be used.
+The unmodified path will be used, when rewrite function returns `undefined`

 ```javascript
 var proxy = require("http-proxy-middleware");